 • Type of allotment – Corner sites generally allow for high densities as the block has more driveway and manoeuvrability space by having two street frontages.

 Experienced Builders in Melbourne

-If you’re looking for a experienced and qualified builder in Melbourne, get in touch with Arlington Homes.
-With more than 30 years of experience.
-Our team can help with multiple dwelling development projects all across Melbourne.
+If you’re looking for an experienced and qualified builder in Melbourne, get in touch with Arlington Homes.
+With more than 30 years of experience, our team can help with multi-unit development projects all across Melbourne.
 Contact us today.